RayCrafter/cookiecutter-django/README.rst

     Resolving deltas: 100% (283/283), done.
     project_name (default is "project_name")?
 Reddit Clone
     repo_name (default is "Reddit_Clone")? reddit
     author_name (default is "Your Name")?
-Daniel Greenfeld email (default is "Your email")? pydanny@gmail.com
+David Zuber email (default is "Your email")? zuber.david@gmx.de
     description (default is "A short description of the project.")?
 A reddit clone. domain_name (default is "example.com")? myreddit.com
     version (default is "0.1.0")?
 0.0.1